 Finally, the 3D model was assembled.
 If highlighting was used in the painting step, one should ensure the spikes are placed so that brighter spikes go on top while darker ones at the bottom.
 Standard modeling glue was used to hold the spikes in place, though superglue or ethyl acetate would also work fine.
 Because we are planning on mounting this on a stand, we have left a hole at the bottom empty where the rod of our base will go in.

 We hope that our adventure in 3D printing the Corona virus inspires you to give it a try!
 The process we described was completed in a little over a week.
 The printing jobs were completed in just over two days, the cleaning and post processing took another two days, while the painting was done over the course of a weekend.
 This article provides a description of our technique and should provide enough detail on how, with the outlined necessary tools, you could create a similar result.
-The files have been distributed through Thingiverse, and are distributed under a Creative Commons – Attribution.
+The files have been distributed through Thingiverse, and are distributed under a Creative Commons BY-NC license: You may remix, adapt, and build upon this work non-commercially and acknowledge the "Coronavirus Structural Task Force" as original author.

 As with every 3D printed model, there are many different ways this could be tackled and achieved, and we look forward to seeing the many creative ways explored by others in this endeavor.
 Please do share experiences and results with us, either through the comments Thingiverse or on Twitter (you can tag us @thornlab or #insidecorona).